 Some investors prefer holding physical assets to paper and electronic investments, like stocks and bonds.
-Real estate is the ultimate tangible asset because it represents ownership of land itself.
+Real estate is the ultimate tangible asset because it represents ownership of the land itself.

-When you invest in an index fund, or even in stocks and bonds, you’re turning control of your money over to the fund manager or company management.
+When you invest in an index fund or even in stocks and bonds, you’re turning control of your money over to the fund manager or company management.
 But when you invest in individual property, you control the entire process.

 The Risks of Investing in Real Estate

 Despite the easy and painless path the get-rich-quick-in-real-estate crowd claims it to be, real estate has real risks—and they’re not minor.

 Overpaying for a property.
 This is more likely during hot markets when multiple offers boost property values.
 But if you buy in at or near the top of the market, you may not recover your investment for a long time.
 This is made worse by leverage.
 Since most of the funds used to purchase real estate are borrowed, and that creates a fixed obligation, what’s really at stake is your equity.

 Unexpected structural problems.
 Even if a property passes a home inspection with flying colors, it can still have structural problems.
 Two or three years after the purchase, the furnace could melt down, the roof may need replacing, or you can learn the property has substantial termite damage.

 Rising interest rates.
 These affect all investments, including stocks.
 Rising rates have a bigger impact on real estate because of the leverage factor.
 If rates rise significantly, your property value may go flat or even decline.